SammyK/codeigniter-donor-tools-api/README.md

 	$this->donor_tools->startData('persona');

 Now we can start adding whatever tag we like.
-There are are three ways to do this.
+There are are two ways to do this.

 #### General Data